Symeon Stylites of Lesbos: History

 George was asked by Empress Theodora to become Bishop of Ephesus.
 He did not accept the position due to his old age.
 He was 80 years old at the time.
 After many attempts by Empress Theodora, he accepted to become the Bishop of the Metropolis Mytilene.
 Soon after he was ordained by the Empress, Empress Theodora, her brother Petronas and noble Bardas gave many gifts to the poor of the island.
 George entered the port with the royal navy accompanied by generals and members of Empress Theodora's court.

 George was greeted with joy and happiness.
 The monks finally got back there monastery and they celebrated after being exiled for many years.
 Specifically, they celebrated the Birth of the Virgin Mary (8 September 843 A.D.).
 After several days George took his enthronement at the church of Saint Theodora, which was the Metropolitan Church on 14 of September during the Feast of the Cross.

-One year later around 844 A.D., Saint Symeon Stylites of Lesbos George's brother died.
+One year later around 844 A.D., Saint Symeon Stylites of Lesbos died.
 He was buried at the Monastery of the Virgin Mary.
 The winter of the same year Saint George the Archbishop of Mytilene visited the land of the Goths to see a sick friend.
 With the Lord's help, Saint George's friend was healed.
 He envisioned a prophecy that he will die in seven years as he did.
 He returned to Mytilene and continued his work teaching and healing.
 He performed his miracles as the good Shepherd.

 He went to Smyrna during the winter.
 There he wanted to see his spiritual children and monasteries, which he founded on plots his students gave him.
 At Smyrna, he stayed a few days because an angel came to him and announced his death was soon.
 He immediately returned to Mytilene where he survived the entire Great Lent he even performed the service of Holy Thursday.
 He understood the end was near.
 He gave his final commands to his spiritual children the monks and nuns.
 He gave his soul to the lord on the night of the Great Sabbath or Holy Saturday around 845 or 846 A.D.
 They buried him next to his brother Saint Symeon Stylites of Lesbos.
 The remains of the two saints were never discovered but are somewhere on the island of Lesbos.
 Saint David the Monk may be buried somewhere else.
-The three brothers are Saints; Saint George the Archbishop of Mytilene, Saint Symeon Stylites of Lesbos, and Saint David the Monk.
-Their Feast Day is February 1.
+The three brothers are all Saints; Saint George the Archbishop of Mytilene, Saint Symeon Stylites of Lesbos and Saint David the Monk.
+Their joint Feast Day is celebrated in the Orthodox Church on February 1.